zonender/create-virtualbox-dev-box/how-to.md

 - A popup window will appear, click on run, you will be prompted to enter your user password.

-- Wait untill you are asked to hit enter to close the window, then reboot.
+- Wait until you are asked to hit enter to close the window, then reboot.

--

 <!-- ========================================================== -->
 > #### **_Option 2 - Start from scratch_**